doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 Charts often have more than one container image.
 They may have one or more subcharts.
 They may package CRDs, which themselves reference container images.

-By configuring Registry Mirrors in Containerd, when we wanna experiment with a public helm chart on our cluster, Containerd automatically pulls public images from our private registry.
+If we configure our private OCI registry as a Registry Mirror, Containerd resolves public images to our private registry.
+Next time we wanna experiment with a public helm chart on our cluster, devs don't need to change any image refs!

 That's useful!
 An improvement in Usability.

 Less friction for Aisha and platform engineers.

-For Development and Test workflows, we wanna be open for quick and easy experimentation so that we can get fast feedback on our ideas.
+For Development and Test workflows, we wanna be **open for experimentation** so that we can get fast feedback on our ideas.

-We wanna be **open for experimentation**.

 We can enable that, while still complying with standard registry policy, by configuring Registry Mirrors in the CRI.